 - protection of members of the public, for example from radon in buildings

 - protection of medical patients, for example by avoiding accidents in radio-diagnosis and radiotherapy

 - strengthened requirements on emergency preparedness and response incorporating lessons learnt from the Fukushima accident.

 The basic safety standards are developed in consultation with a group of scientific experts in public health and in particular in radiation protection.

 The latest Basic Safety Standards Directive entered into force on 6 February 2014 and EU countries must ensure compliance by 6 February 2018.

 Emergency preparedness and response

 In the event of a nuclear accident, fast and accurate sharing of information can make a huge difference in ensuring people's safety.
 Under the Euratom Treaty, the European Commission is responsible for exchanging information quickly.
 It does this through:

-- The European Radiological Data Exchange Platform (EURDEP) makes radiological monitoring data from 33 European countries available to each other.
-All EU Countries plus Iceland, Norway, Russia, Switzerland, Turkey, the former Yugoslav Republic of Macedonia and Belarus participate in EURDEP.
+- The European Radiological Data Exchange Platform (EURDEP), which makes radiological monitoring data from 38 European countries available to each other.
+All EU Countries plus Iceland, Norway, Russia, Switzerland, Turkey, the former Yugoslav Republic of Macedonia, Ukraine, Azerbaijan, Serbia and Belarus participate in EURDEP.
 EURDEP data is usually provided at least once a day.
-Data is delivered at least once every two hours during an emergency.
+Data is delivered at least once every hour during an emergency.
 Public radiation monitoring data is made available at the public EURDEP site.